 Course Assessment Requirements:

-- Tutorial / Laboratory Exercises: Pass Requirement - Students must pass this assessment item to pass the course. - Criterion fail on attendance and submission of laboratory reports ensures that students demonstrate skills in observation and analysis and communication of experimental results.
+- Report: Pass Requirement - Students must pass this assessment item to pass the course. - Criterion fail on attendance and submission of laboratory reports ensure that students demonstrate skills in observation and analysis and communication of experimental results.

 Face to Face On Campus 3 hour(s) per Term Full Term